Texas A&M University Corps of Cadets: Corps Brass

 Following the Corps reorganization and dropping of Army branch designations, cadets required a new symbol to be used.
 The solution to this was the Corps Brass, the class gift from the Class of 1960.
 Created by cadets from Company F-1, it is used as the symbol for earning full membership in the Corps.
 All cadets go through the process of earning it during their first year.
 It is a shield with knight's helm on it with a sword and fasces crossed behind it and scrollwork over the top that says "Per Unitatem Vis," translating to "Through Unity, Strength."
 These elements represent how one of the first presidents of the university, Lawrence Sullivan Ross, was described: Soldier (sword), Statesman (fasces), and Knightly Gentleman (knight's helm).
 To distinguish themselves, cadets in the band do not wear Corps Brass, instead wearing a small brass lyre device.
 In recent years, bandsmen often combine the lyre insignia with those of the U.S. Army infantry and field artillery branches (crossed rifles and crossed cannons, respectively) on some uniforms to reflect their affiliation with the Infantry or Artillery Bands (these designations having been reintroduced in 1976).

 Corps Athletics

 Corps athletic teams compete against university club teams across the nation in baseball, basketball, golf, lacrosse, marathon, soccer, tennis, and triathlon.
 Additionally, the Corps of Cadets Marksmanship Unit (CCMU) is the Corps competitive shooting team, partaking in competitions throughout the state of Texas and across the country.
 They compete in a wide variety of shooting fields, including the following: SASP, 3gun, Trap and Skeet, and USPSA.
-The selection process for new freshmen is very strenuous, with over 200 applicants and less than 15 are selected (some with no shooting experience).
-That being said, in the team's 8 years of being active, they have accumulated over 8 national titles against colleges across the country, including West Point.
+The selection process for new freshmen is very strenuous, with over 200 applicants and less than 15 are selected.